Dmitriyrus99/custom-erpnext/ferum_custom/docs/api_design.md

 ### The user has access to the specific resource

-- e.g., user from Customer A attempting to GET a request for Customer B gets 403.
+- e.g., user from Customer A attempting to GET an issue for Customer B gets 403.

 ### Rate limiting

 - The API might throttle certain endpoints.
 - For example, prevent brute forcing login (limit attempts by IP or user).
-- Also, perhaps limit how frequently a client can call /new_request to avoid spam.
+- Also, perhaps limit how frequently a client can call /new_issue to avoid spam.

 ### API Implementation Note